MrSinho/shvulkan/README.md

 Through the renderpass, after setting up the color of each fragment using the fragment shader, the first draw call will produce the following framebuffers on the swapchain:
 ![](examples/capture/1st%20draw%20call.PNG)

-The second draw call requires three triangle vertices, where raw coordinates are shown on the first picture below, which are going to be combined with the last raw matrix on the instance buffer, that was bound with an offset of 128 bytes, and return the following vertex positions (see `gl_PerVertex_var.gl_Position`):
+The second draw call requires three triangle vertices, which are going to be combined with the last raw matrix on the instance buffer, that was bound with an offset of 128 bytes, and return the following vertex positions (see `gl_PerVertex_var.gl_Position`):

 triangle input vertex positions:
 ![](examples/capture/triangle%20in.PNG)